nickminaev/handson/intro-to-kubernetes/README.md

 Let's view it from _bottom to top_ again:

 As you may have noticed, the configuration is identical to the ReplicaSet.
-By the way, the ReplicaSet objecs are never used.
-Instead, the Deployments are used.
-We'll see why within a few moments.

 ## Deployments in action

 First, let's clean up the ReplicaSet: `kubectl delete -f ReplicaSet.yaml`